 The trial is definitely optional.
 If you think the interview already gave you a clear picture of the person you really want to hire, then you can definitely proceed to closing the deal with that applicant.

 However, if you want to really gauge their skills, you can send them a trial task.
 I personally prefer a paid trial because I respect the time and effort they will take in completing the trial, but it’s really up to you if you want to pay them or not.

-In this paid trial, I’ve created 3 TASKS for the applicants to complete.
+In the paid trial sample I have provided in the templates, I’ve created 3 TASKS for the applicants to complete.
 I’ve also included CLEAR instructions as well as video instructions to make sure that the applicants know what they need to accomplish.
 The deadline for each task is also indicated in the sheet.

 STEP 8.
 Review all completed trials.

 The sad truth is that not all applicants will complete the trial.
 Some might not even think twice and just forget about the job position.
 But those who really want the job will be persistent and complete everything you asked for in the trial task.

 Review all of them and assess who among these candidates went above and beyond your expectations.
 Then proceed to the next phase.

 STEP 9.
 Hire the candidate that stands out.